 Letter of Intent (LOI) (one-page limit): Provide a brief description of the research to be conducted.
-Include the PRMRP Portfolio, FY23 PRMRP Topic Area, and FY23 PRMRP Strategic Goals under which the application will be submitted.
 LOIs are used for program planning purposes only (e.g., reviewer recruitment) and will not be reviewed during either the peer or programmatic review sessions.
 An invitation to submit is not required.